Lumpiang Shanghai (Filipino Springrolls)

 Directions

-• To roll (visual instructions are above), add about 1 tablespoon of the filling onto your spring roll wrapper and shape it into a log.
+• To roll (visual instructions are above), add about 1 tablespoon of the filling onto your spring roll wrapper and shape it into a log3 .

 Fold the bottom corner upwards to cover filling, then fold the left and right-hand corners to the center.

 To finish, tightly roll upwards, making sure to keep the lumpia tight and cylindrical so it doesn’t unravel.
-At about 1-2 inches from the top, spread a small amount of the cornstarch-water mixture to help seal the lumpia.
+At about 1-2 inches from the top, spread a small amount of the cornstarch slurry mixture to help seal the lumpia.

 Continue this same process for the rest of the remaining filling.

-• Fry the lumpia in batches for about 5-6 minutes, or until the filling is fully cooked-through and the outside is golden.
+• Deep fry the lumpia in batches for about 5-6 minutes, or until the filling is fully cooked-through and the outside is golden4 .

 • Let cool on a wire rack.
-Enjoy with a side of sweet chili sauce.
+Serve warm.

 Did you make this recipe?